 . . .

 The Wisconsin Humane Society (WHS) has been saving the lives of animals in need since 1879.
-WHS operates shelters in Milwaukee, Ozaukee, and Racine County, as well as a spay/neuter clinic in West Allis.
-We receive no general government funding and are not part of any national umbrella organization.
+WHS operates shelters in Milwaukee, Ozaukee, Racine, Door, and Brown County, as well as a spay/neuter clinic in West Allis.
+WHS receives no general government funding and is not part of any national umbrella organization (HSUS, ASPCA, PETA, etc.).

 As the largest shelter in the state of Wisconsin, WHS offers the following specialized services:

-- A comprehensive adoption program that matches 10,000 homeless animals with new families; there are no time or space limits for any animals in our adoption program.
+A comprehensive adoption program that matches nearly 10,000 homeless animals with new families; there are no time or space limits for any animals in our adoption program.

-- The Wildlife Rehabilitation Center at our Milwaukee Campus, which provides rescue, rehabilitation, and release for more than 5,000 wild animals annually.
+The Wildlife Rehabilitation Center at our Milwaukee Campus, which provides rescue, rehabilitation, and release for 5,000 wild animals annually.